nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Undo the last action performed in Task!t.
 Reversible by `redo`<br>
 Format: **`undo`**

->Supports until no historical action.
+>Undo can be performed multiple times until there are no actions left to undo.

 ### Redoing last undo action performed : `redo`
 Redo the most recent undo operation done by the user in Task!t.<br>
 Format: **`redo`**

->If the undo operation is overwritten by other operations, the to-do-list can't be redone.
+>If a command is used after undo, all previous undos will no longer be able to be redone.

 <!-- @@author A0158963M -->
 ### Setting the storage location : `setstorage`